A-mohamad-dev/number-analyzer/README.md

 A Python program that analyzes user-provided numbers and calculates basic statistics.

 ## Features

 - Checks whether numbers are even or odd
 - Checks whether numbers are positive, negative, or zero
-- Accepts multipule numbers at once
+- Accepts multiple numbers at once
 - Handles invalid input
 - Calculates:
   - Number of even numbers